mbgardner/logrex/README.md

 Logger.info "User login", name: name, login_count: login_count
 ```

-Logrex uses a macro to generate the keyword list passed to the Logger functions.
+Logrex exposes macros, matching the public Logger functions, which generate the
-Both of the samples below will generate the equivalent `Logger.info/2` call
+keyword list passed as the metadata parameter to the Logger functions.
+Both of
-above.
+the samples below will generate the same `Logger.info/2` output as the call above.

 You can use the matched variables directly: